nnowrose1/nnowrose1/README.md

 # 👋 Hi, I'm Nahrin Nowrose

-💻 Frontend Developer | MERN Stack Learner
-🔬 Electrical & Electronics Engineer
-🚀 Passionate about building modern, responsive & scalable web applications
+💻 MERN stack learner on a journey to full-stack mastery with a passion for building modern, responsive web applications.
+Combining engineering logic with creative UI development to solve real-world problems.
 </div>

 ---